7 Unusual Grand Cayman Attractions; a Travel Guide

 STAY: Cayman Sunset at Coconut Bay

-Comfort and easy access to excellent diving makes these townhouse-style condos a great choice for families and larger groups.
+Comfort and easy access to excellent diving make these townhouse-style condos a great choice for families and larger groups.
 Located a good distance from the action near Seven Mile Beach, this is where to go if you prefer a quieter vacation.

 LUXURY: Palm Heights

 Newly reopened under a new brand in 2019 (formerly Beach Suites) this boutique hotel attracts a glamorous clientele.
-Guests rave about spacious suite-style rooms, excellent location on Seven Mile Beach, and unparalleled service.
+Guests rave about spacious suite-style rooms, an excellent location on Seven Mile Beach, and unparalleled service.

 You Might Like These Caribbean Destinations Too: